 The average household income in Salinas is $73,830 with a poverty rate of 17.21%.
 The median rental costs in recent years comes to $1,299 per month, and the median house value is $378,000.
 The median age in Salinas is 30.5 years, 30.1 years for males, and 30.9 years for females.
 For every 100 females there are 99.7 males.

 Salinas, the county seat of Monterey County, is an urban area located 10 miles east-southeast of the mouth of the Salinas River and just outside the Greater Bay Area.
-As of 2019, Salinas has a population of 156,259, making it the 34th most populous city in the state of California.

 About 38% of people in Salinas, CA were born outside the U.S. The city of Salinas has a Hispanic-majority population; nearly three quarters of its residents are Latino, many of them immigrants from Mexico who arrived to work in the region’s agricultural fields.

 In 1870, just prior to being incorporated, the population stood at 599 people.
 This more than tripled in the ten years that followed and, as of the latest 2019 figures, the population of Salinas stands at 157,596.

 Salinas struggles with a high youth crime rate, being dubbed the “youth murder capital of California.”
 On top of this, a lack of affordable housing has kept its growth rate from climbing in later years.
 The city is expected to continue its modest growth since recovering from the 2007-2008 financial crisis.

 On September 9th, 1850, California was admitted to the Union and officially became a state.
 1867 saw the first streets laid out for Salinas and the town was incorporated in 1874.